Eshco93/dxlAPRS-SHUE/README.md

 ### 2. Installing Python
 The dxlAPRS SondeHub Uploader Extension is based on Python.
 For this reason it is necessary to have a reasonably current version of Python 3 installed.
 If you are using a Raspberry Pi with Raspberry Pi OS, you might already have Python 3 installed.
 If you're using a different system, you may have to install Python 3 yourself.
 ### 3. Installing the necessary Python packages
 Some of the packages that are used by the dxlAPRS SondeHub Uploader Extension are not part of the [Python Standard Library](https://docs.python.org/3/library/).
+The [requests package](https://pypi.org/project/requests/) is needed for uploading the telemetry and station data to the SondeHub Tracker database.
+The [python-dateutil package](https://pypi.org/project/python-dateutil/) is needed for handling data of the [datetime module](https://docs.python.org/3/library/datetime.html).
 ## Known limitations